Graduating students of AZCPM will achieve the following competencies:

 III.
 RESEARCH AND SCHOLARSHIP

-- Apply concepts of research to further one’s understanding of contemporary podiatric medicine and its application to appropriate care for patients.
+- Apply scientific methods and utilize clinical and translational research to further the understanding of contemporary podiatric medicine and its application to patient care.

 - Identify responsible practices and ethical behaviors used in research.

-- Demonstrate the acquisition and interpretation of medical and scientific literature.
+- Retrieve and interpret medical and scientific literature.

 - Apply knowledge of the principles of research methodology and its relevance for clinical decision making.